AI to create valuable new (medical) solutions

 - Avoid overfitting.
 Avoid using non-characteristic features in the input data to recognize or predict the input data.

-- Ensure generalizability to practical environmental conditions: Make sure the system also works in the field.
+- Ensure ability to generalize to practical environmental conditions: Make sure the system also works in the field.

 - Apply data augmentation or other techniques to get desired results.